Differentially Private Bilevel Optimization: Proofs

 \begin{restatable}{theorem}{DPGD} Suppose that $h:\reals^{d_y}\to\reals$ is a $\mu$-strongly-convex function of the form $h(\by)=\frac{1}{n}\sum_{i=1}^{n}h(\by,\xi_i)$ where $h(\cdot,\xi_i)$ is $L$-Lipschitz for all $i\in[n]$.
 Suppose $\arg\min h=:\by^*\in\mathbb{B}(\by_0,R_0)$ and that $n\geq\frac{L R_0^{2/\log(d_y)}}{\mu\epsilon'}$.
 Then there is an assignment of parameters $M=\log_2\log(\frac{\mu\epsilon'n}{L})\,, ~\sigma^2_{\mathrm{GD}}=\widetilde{\Ocal}(L^2/\epsilon'^2)\,,~\eta_t=\frac{1}{\mu (t+1)},~T_{\mathrm{GD}}=n^2\,,~ R_m=\widetilde{\Theta}\left(\sqrt{\frac{R_{m-1}L}{\mu\epsilon'n}}+\frac{L\sqrt{d_y}}{\mu\epsilon'n}\right) $ such that running Algorithm~\ref{alg: DPLocGD} satisfies $(\epsilon',\delta')$-DP, and outputs $\by_{\out}$ such that $\norm{\by_{\out}-\by^*}=\widetilde{\Ocal}\left( \frac{L\sqrt{d_y}}{\mu n\epsilon'} \right)$ with probability at least $1-\gamma$. \end{restatable}

-Although the rate in \thmref{thm: DPGD} appears in prior works such as \citep{bassily2014private,feldman2020private}, it is typically manifested through a bound in expectation (and in terms of function value) as opposed to with high probability, required for our purpose.
-We therefore, for the sake of completeness, provide a self-contained proof of \thmref{thm: DPGD} in \appref{sec: DPGD}.
+Although the rate in Theorem~\ref{thm: DPGD} appears in prior works such as \citep{bassily2014private,feldman2020private}, it is typically manifested through a bound in expectation (and in terms of function value) as opposed to with high probability, required for our purpose.
+We therefore, for the sake of completeness, provide a self-contained proof of Theorem~\ref{thm: DPGD} in Appendix~\ref{sec: DPGD}.